 How much does a Foreman make?

-A foreman plays a key role in construction and manufacturing projects.
-They manage workers and ensure tasks are completed on time and within budget.
-The average yearly salary for a foreman is around $63,970.
-This salary can vary based on experience, location, and the specific industry.
+A Foreman plays a key role in the construction industry.
+They manage workers and ensure projects are completed on time and within budget.
+This important job comes with a good salary.
+On average, a Foreman earns about $63,829 per year.
+This salary can vary based on experience and location.

 What are the highest paying cities for a Foreman?